Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 1. Setup a Gmail Account that will be used to hold and store the emails for your project.
 2. Logged in, navigate to **Settings** -> **Other Google Account Settings** -> **Accounts** -> **Import** -> **Other Account Settings**
 3. Activate 2-Step Verification
-4. Once verified access **App Passwords** -> **Other** -> enter a name for the password, eg Everneed.
+4. Once verified access **App Passwords** -> **Other** -> enter a name for the password, eg Button mashers.
 5. Click **Create** -> copy the 16 digit password that is generated.
 6. In your `settings.py` add the following Email Settings:
    ![django email settings](docs/readme_images/email_settings.png)
-   *Django Email Settings for Everneed Email setup*
+   *Django Email Settings for Button mashers Email setup*
 7. Add EMAIL_HOST_PASS, EMAIL_HOST_USER variable, password and email address to your Heroku Config Vars -->

 ## AWS Config

-[AWS](https://aws.amazon.com) is used to store the media and static files online for Everneed.
+[AWS](https://aws.amazon.com) is used to store the media and static files online for Button mashers.
 Please follow the below steps to set it up for yourself:

 1. Setup AWS Account and Login
 2. Create a new S3 Bucket -> name it to match your Heroku App name -> Choose the region closest to you.